xefiry/Launcher/README.md

 - Commands: Add /reset - reset all LastUse values
 - Misc: Refactor GUI_Start function (Create a GUI class with methods) ?
 - Misc: If config.toml is not found, create it with a few examples dummy rules
+- ~~GUI: Set transparent background and "adjust" size of list that is displayed (no empty list shown)~~ -> background transparency messes with font